JasSandhu14/League-Of-Legends-Role-Importance-Analysis/README.md

 After implementing the new features and hyperparameters, the updated model was able to achive an accuracy score of 0.71 on the training data, a roughly 20% increase from the previous model.
 The new features and hyperparameters proved to be effective in improving model performance, and thus, we have a higher chance of correctly predicting a player's role given their stats.

 ## Fairness Analysis
+To test the fairness of the model, we going to see if the model predicts differently based on different groups.
+In this section, I'm interested in seeing if the number of deaths influences the models prediction.
+Group X is this scenario will be players with more than 3 deaths while Group Y will be player with less than or equal to 3 deaths.
+The line was set at 3 deaths, as the median and mean were 3, so we should have a similar distribution in both groups.

+**Null Hypothesis:** The accuracy of the model is the same for players with more than 3 deaths as it is for players with less than or equal to 3 deaths.
+**Alternative Hypothesis:** The accuracy of the model is not the same for players with more than 3 deaths as it is for players with less than or equal to 3 deaths.

+The test statistic is the difference in accuracy between the two groups.
+After performing a permutation test according to these parameters, we get a p-value of 0.0.

+<iframe
+  src="assets/fairness_test.html"
+  width="800"
+  height="600"
+  frameborder="0"
+></iframe>

+Since the p-value is less than the significance value of 0.05, we reject the null hypothesis, showcasing a bias in the model according to the number of deaths.
+This implies that our model is unfair according to this statistic, as the accuracy of the model is not the same between the two groups..